opf/openproject/docs/enterprise-edition-guide/faq/README.md

 ## How can I downgrade from Enterprise Edition to Community Edition?

 You don't have to do anything.
 Just don't renew your subscription.
 As soon as your subscription or your trial ends you will automatically be downgraded to the Community Edition.
 You can keep your data.

+## I can't login via SSO to update my Enterprise on-premises token.
+What do I do?

+Until this issue is fixed you can set the token manually via the console.
+Copy the new token and then do the following.
+`sudo openproject run console`
+Once in the console update the token like this:
+`EnterpriseToken.first.update encoded_token: "..."`
+Where `...` is the token you have copied earlier.
+After that you can quit the console by entering `exit`.

 ## Do you have a reseller program for OpenProject?